Edmund S. Valtman: Career

 Valtman was a cartoonist for The Hartford Times from 1951 until his retirement in 1975 and Helmi began working in insurance at the same time.
 He was noted for his caricatures of Cold War–era communist leaders including Nikita Khrushchev and Leonid Brezhnev.
-He won the Pulitzer Prize for a August 31, 1961 cartoon showing Fidel Castro leading a shackled, beaten-down man representing Cuba and advising Brazil "What You Need, Man, Is a Revolution Like Mine!"
+He won the Pulitzer Prize for an August 31, 1961 cartoon showing Fidel Castro leading a shackled, beaten-down man representing Cuba and advising Brazil "What You Need, Man, Is a Revolution Like Mine!"

 Valtman died in a retirement home in Bloomfield, Connecticut.